The Best Eyelash Growth Serum for Seriously Long Lashes (2020 Guide)

 If your goal is slightly longer lashes and a fuller, darker lash line - the best eyelash conditioners will do the job.
 But if you're looking for va-va-voom lashes - you know, the sort of eye fringe that needs no liners or mascaras to make your eyes pop - you'll need a prostaglandin ingredient to get you there.

-This isn't to say that the below, prostaglandin-containing lash growth serums are perfect.
 As you might already know, prostaglandin ingredients come with drawbacks of their own, including some potential side effects that you should know about, like:

 - Itchiness in the eyes, dryness and/or eye redness.